t0dorakis/stonethrow/README.md

 The framework automatically:

 - Derives the component tag name from the variable name (converted to kebab-case)
-- Adds an 'x-' prefix if the name doesn't contain a hyphen
+- Adds an 's-' prefix if the name doesn't contain a hyphen
 - Creates per-instance state for each component
 - Wraps your render output with the component tag
 - Registers components when they're used